MichaelMelly/scalable2014/README.md

 scalable2014
 ============

-materrial used in scalable computing module
+material used in scalable computing module